 Above: Studio classes and workshops are available for artists of all ages and levels of experience.

-The Education Department offers off-site learning experiences, including an in-school artist in residence program, after-school art classes, and presentations to community groups and centers.
+The Learning + Programs Department offers on and off-site learning experiences, including an in-school artist in residence program, after-school art classes, and presentations to community groups and centers.

 Art Ed Central